 The DISC profile is a simple and reliable method of helping customer service representatives to improve their interactions with customers.
 It is a "plug-in" tool that can be incorporated into any kind of service environment.
 The idea behind the DISC profile is to help the customer service agent become more self-aware and behaviourally flexible, and develop a better understanding of how to communicate with different types of customers.

 Everybody has different motivations and desires.
 When you know what people value most, it is much easier to know how to meet these desires.
-People's motivators aren’t nearly as observable as their behavioural style, but they leave clues — clues which you can learn to identify and use to improve communication, build trust, create win-win outcomes and, most importantly, have them coming back.
+People’s values or drivers aren’t nearly as observable as their behavioural style, but they leave clues — clues which you can learn to identify and use to improve communication, build trust, create win-win outcomes and, most importantly, have customers coming back.

 This assessment measures 5 core dimensions of EI.